-Live Games & UK
+Live Games & the UK

 In the UK we’re accustomed to having brick & mortar casinos around the country.
 You’re out of luck only if you live in the west like Wrexham or Shrewsbury.
 It’s about an hour drive to Liverpool or Wolverhampton to get some proper action.
 Carlisle is another bad beat as it takes a good while to get to Newcastle.

-When it comes to taxes and legal side of things we also have it good.
-Online gambling for real money is legal in UK.
+When it comes to taxes and legal side of things we have it good.
+Online gambling for real money is legal in the UK.
 Any winnings from real-money games, including bonuses, are tax-free.
 The casinos have sorted the tax issues so players won’t get any winnings deducted by the HRMC.